Seventh-grader starts online shopping business

 It took Sandone four months to come up with the idea for the business and launch his website.

-He has advice for young entrepreneurs looking to start their own business.
+He has advice for young entrepreneurs looking to start their own businesses.

-The seventh-grader says his passion started when he wanted to make his own video game.

-So, he started learning to code and decided to launch the business.

 "When I was younger, I just thought it was really cool that in this little box you could like play games and like buy things and do a lot.
 It was really cool to me," explained Max.
-"And in second grade me and my friends would play like games in the library and I just thought it was really cool and I was like, 'Hey, I wanna make something like this one day.'"
+"And in second grade, me and my friends would play games in the library, and I just thought it was really cool, and I was like, 'Hey, I want to make something like this one day.'"

 Sandone says the next step is advertising his business more.